dlschwartz/cv/d-print.md

  Full text freely available as an [ebook](https://chs.harvard.edu/read/schwartz-daniel-l-paideia-and-cult-christian-initiation-in-theodore-of-mopsuestia/){:target="_blank"}
  or as a [webpage](https://chs.harvard.edu/chapter/acknowledgments-24/){:target="_blank"}.
-[A Russian translation of this monograph has been produced.
+[A Russian translation of this monograph has also been produced.
 Translated by Z.A.
 Lurie.
 Introduction by V.K.
 Pichugina and Z.A.
 Lurie.
 Paideia Series.
 St. Petersburgh: Publishing
  House of the RKhG, 2023.]